jamesTait-jt/go-performance-tips/README.md

 Now that the motivation is out of the way, let's see why these conversions are pretty expensive.

 The first thing we need to understand is that strings in go are immutable.
 This means that once they are defined, they cannot be changed.
+Conversely, byte-slices are mutable, so they can be modified at any time.

 The second thing is that strings and byte slices are both backed by [arrays](https://go.dev/tour/moretypes/6) under the hood.